 A priority, reflected in the target below, is to at least maintain the current extent of native vegetation in each of this region’s coastal zones.
-Progress towards this target will be monitored primarily through updates to the Victorian Land Cover Time Series managed by the Department of Environment, Land, Water and Planning.
+Progress towards this target will be monitored primarily through updates to the Victorian Land Cover Time Series managed by the Department of Energy, Environment and Climate Action.

 Target 10.1 – Coastal vegetation

-Additional or alternative targets, and corresponding monitoring systems, may be introduced as part of Victoria’s new marine and coastal planning under development by the Department of Environment, Land, Water and Planning.
+Additional or alternative targets, and corresponding monitoring systems, may be introduced as part of Victoria’s new marine and coastal planning under development by the Department of Energy, Environment and Climate Action.

 The following organisations formally support the pursuit of the visions and targets for coasts.
 They have agreed to provide leadership and support to help achieve optimum results with their available resources, in ways such as: